-3.2 The Group is materially dependent on licences, permits and authorisations from various regulators and expiry, revocation or inability to renew licences, permits or authorisations could have a material adverse effect on the Group.
-In connection with its activities, the Group is subject to significant demands with respect to obtaining permits, licences and authorisations and issued by national or local authorities.
+3.2.
+The Group is materially dependent on licences, permits and authorisations from various regulators and expiry, revocation or inability to renew licences, permits or authorisations could have a material adverse effect on the Group.
+In connection with its activities, the Group is subject to significant demands with respect to obtaining permits, licences and authorisations required by applicable regulations and issued by national or local authorities.
 Depending on the country, these permits, licences and authorisations may take the form of urban planning authorisations (such as construction permits), mandatory environmental impact assessments or studies, production and operation authorisations, authorisations to connect to the grid and other specific authorisations.
 For example, the Group's wind assets' subsidies and associates in Lithuania and in Latvia are required to perform environmental impact assessments to comply with applicable environmental regulatory framework in Lithuania and in Latvia.
 Development licenses and authorizations, such as development permit, or building permit are required in order to start physical development of the project, while these projects must comply with regional planning and zoning requirements.
 Projects must also hold operating licenses in order to operate its electricity generating units after development is completed.
 The Group's solar assets in Poland are also subject environmental decisions, zoning requirements, building permits and connection to the grid requirements.
-In a ddition, in Poland, renewable energy assets that apply government backed renewable energy subsidies, such as Auction Schemes, are subject to regulation under Renewable energy subsidies, such as Auction Schemes, are subject to regulation under Renewable energy sector in Lithuania and Poland.
+In addition, in Poland, renewable energy assets that apply government backed renewable energy subsidies, such as Auction Schemes, are subject to regulation under Renewable Energy Support Scheme framework, see Regulation for a summary of the principal laws and regulations applicable to the renewable energy sector in Lithuania and Poland.
 National governments and local authorities may, depending on the country, have a high degree of discretion in issuing such permits, licences and authorisations, and they may exercise their discretion arbitrarily or unpredictably.
-In addition, the mul
+In addition, the multitude of government agencies involved may make the process of obtaining these authorisations long, complex and expensive.
+As a result, there can be no assurance that the Group will obtain the permits, licences and authorisations necessary for the construction of a given project or for the exercise of the business that it intends to conduct in a given country at a reasonable cost or within the expected time periods operations or prospects.